SoftwareAG/c8y-docs/content/edge/edge-introduction-bundle/iot-platform.md

 |[Visualizing data using the Data Explorer](/users-guide/cockpit#data-explorer)|Interactively explore, compare and visualize IoT data. <br> Describes how to access and use the [data explorer](/users-guide/cockpit#data-explorer), [add data points](/users-guide/cockpit#add-data-points) to the data explorer, [customize data point properties](/users-guide/cockpit#customize-data-points), [modify the visualization](/users-guide/cockpit#change-visualization), store the [data explorer as widget](/users-guide/cockpit#create-widget), and [export](/users-guide/cockpit#export-data) the data.
 |[Working with dashboards](/users-guide/cockpit#dashboards)|[Create your own analytics and monitor pages](/users-guide/cockpit#creating-dashboards) by adding and arranging [widgets](/users-guide/cockpit#adding-widgets).
 [Share dashboards](/users-guide/cockpit#sharing-dashboards) among all devices of the same type.
 |[Widgets collection](/users-guide/cockpit#widgets)|Use various types of [widgets](/users-guide/cockpit#widgets) from the Widgets collection that comes with {{< product-c8y-iot >}} Edge and configure them according your needs.
 |[Working with alarms](/users-guide/device-management/#alarm-monitoring)|Monitor problems of your assets using severities and workflows.
-Since working with alarms in the Cockpit application is actually the same as working with alarms in the Device management application, refer to [Working with alarms](/users-guide/device-management/#alarm-monitoring) in the Device management application.
+Since working with alarms in the Cockpit application is actually the same as working with alarms in Device Management, refer to [Working with alarms](/users-guide/device-management/#alarm-monitoring) in Device Management.
 |[Managing reports](/users-guide/cockpit#reports)|Handle [reports](/users-guide/cockpit#reports) based on dashboard layouts, create [reports for exporting data](/users-guide/cockpit#reporting) in CSV or excel format and [schedule the export](/users-guide/cockpit#schedule-export).
 |[Using the Data Point Library](/users-guide/cockpit#data-point-library)|Manage default settings ("profiles") of your devices and apply them automatically using the [Data Point Library](/users-guide/cockpit#data-point-library).
 |[Working with Smart Rules](/users-guide/cockpit#smart-rules)|[Create and manage business rules](/users-guide/cockpit#create-rules) to work on incoming data in realtime and to perform actions based on this data.